 Beth Malone is the founding executive director of Dashboard, a curatorial venture that encourages artistic risk-taking and immersive practice.
 The organization has presented award-winning exhibitions in cities around the nation including Atlanta, New Orleans, New York, and Detroit.
-Dashboard has been a springboard for the careers of 125 artists, giving out 175K+ in artist grants since 2011.
+Dashboard has been a springboard for the careers of 150 artists.

 In 2017, Dashboard was awarded a TED Residency in NYC - Beth spent 3 months working out of their offices in Lower Manhattan.
 Beth has also been named a Sarah Blakely (SPANX) Fellow, a program that supports female entrepreneurs.
 She is a graduate of Urban Land Institute’s Center for Leaders (2015) and Arts Leaders of Metro Atlanta (2015), and participated in Ford Motor Company’s National Gathering of Innovators (2015) and Innovate Atlanta.
 Beth sits on Forward Arts' Emerging Artist Committee and American Art Museums' Public Engagement Committee.
 In 2013, Creative Loafing labeled her a "Person to Watch."
 The same year, Beth was one of 12 curators selected worldwide to participate in Independent Curators International’s Curatorial Intensive on time-based media.